Do cats like snow?

 Can I give my dog physiotherapy at home?

-Physiotherapy should always be performed by a qualified, insured physiotherapist however, there are certain remedial exercises that your physiotherapist will give you that you can perform at home.
-For example, I would treat a dog in a session of physiotherapy using electrotherapies, manual therapies and remedial exercises and then provide the owner with a plan of some remedial exercises they can then perform at home.
+Physiotherapy should always be performed by a qualified, insured physiotherapist.
+However, your physiotherapist may give you certain remedial exercises that you can perform at home.
+For example, I would treat a dog in a session of physiotherapy using electrotherapies, manual therapies and remedial exercises, and then provide the owner with a plan of some remedial exercises they can perform at home.

-If it’s done the right way, physiotherapy at home can have an extremely positive effect on your dog.
-But if you do the exercises in the wrong way, or do too many repetitions, for example, you won’t be helping your dog at all.
+If done correctly, physiotherapy at home can have an extremely positive effect on your dog.
+But if you do the exercises in the wrong way or do too many repetitions, for example, you won’t be helping your dog at all.

 What kinds of remedial exercises can I give my dog?

-There are many different exercises that can be recommended however, there are six types of exercise that are often recommend.
-Here are details of the different types, along with their benefits and the risks associated with carrying them out without the support of a qualified veterinary physiotherapist.
+There are many exercises that can be recommended.
+However, six types are most often recommended.
+Here are details of the different types, along with their benefits and risks associated with carrying them out without the support of a qualified veterinary physiotherapist.

 1. Slow lead walking

-Another important thing to note when walking a dog suffering with stiffness is that you want to reduce any kind of excessive exercise and therefore little and often is better than one big walk in the day.
-For example, instead of one 45-minute walk you could split that up into two or three shorter walks (around 15 minutes long).
-Your dog will feel less stiff as they’re getting up and moving frequently, rather than lying down for extended periods.
+Another important thing to note when walking a dog with stiffness is that you want to reduce excessive exercise.
+Little and often is better than one big walk in the day.
+For example, instead of one 45-minute walk, you could split that into two or three shorter walks (around 15 minutes long).
+Your dog will feel less stiff as they get up and move frequently, rather than lying down for extended periods.
 This will help with circulation and hyaluronic acid production within the joint.

-Slow lead walking is often recommended in dogs suffering with stiff joints and although a very simple exercise I would recommend getting guidance from your veterinary physiotherapist as to how often and long is appropriate for your dog as each case is different.
+Slow lead walking is often recommended in dogs with stiff joints and although a very simple exercise, I would recommend getting guidance from your veterinary physiotherapist as to how often and long is appropriate for your dog as each case is different.

 2. Passive Range Of Motion exercises